You might find some useful information on these websites:

 The Non-GMO Project organization hosts the Living Non-GMO website listed above.

-EWG.org The new 2018 Shopper's Guide to Pesticides in Produce. aka "Dirty Dozen" and "Clean Fifteen".
+The new 2019 Shopper's Guide to Pesticides in Produce. aka "Dirty Dozen" and "Clean Fifteen".
 Many people want to reduce their exposure to pesticides in produce but cannot find or afford an all-organic diet.
-Using the latest Shopper's Guide chart from the Environmental Working Group (EWG), along with your food budget, will help you wisely prioritize your selection of organically grown foods.
+Using the latest Shopper's Guide chart from the Environmental Working Group (EWG.org ), along with your food budget, will help you wisely prioritize your selection of organically grown foods.

 Why should you care about pesticides?
 The Environmental Working Group (EWG) points out that there is a growing consensus in the scientific community that small doses of pesticides and other chemicals can have adverse effects on human health, especially during vulnerable periods such as fetal development and childhood.
 Pesticide runoff may also contaminate groundwater and otherwise damage local ecosystems.
 So, to help promote the health of the planet as well as your own health, it's best to buy organic whenever possible, including when you are purchasing any of the foods referred to in the chart above.